jdiaz97/IUCNRedList.jl/README.md

 ### `species_narrative()`

-To get narrative information about individual species by name or ID.
-Global assessments, Regional assessments.
+To get narrative information about individual species.

 Please be aware that the text contains HTML markup in some places for formatting purposes.